Medically Reviewed by Greg Grillo, D.D.S.

 Conditions Treated with Minimal and No Prep Veneers

 Like their traditional counterparts, minimal prep veneers are suitable for treating a variety of dental conditions.
-Some of the more common issues addressed using Lumineers, Vivaneers or Durathin veneers include:
+However, there are some cases that these conservative veneers can’t correct, while regular veneers can.
+Some of the more common issues addressed using Lumineers, Vivaneers, or Durathin veneers include:

 - Chipped teeth